 Westfield State University makes every effort to provide an enriching educational experience for qualified students with learning disabilities in the Banacos Academic Center.
-Since 1979, the Learning Disabilities Program has had a distinguished record of success in providing free, comprehensive academic support to first-year students with learning disabilities or ADHD.
+Since 1979, the Learning Disabilities Program has had a distinguished record of success in providing free, comprehensive academic support to undergraduate students with learning disabilities or ADHD.

 Massachusetts state law (M.G.I.
 Chapter 15A, Sec.
 30) allows SAT scores to be waived for all students with documented learning disabilities.
 Additionally, the Massachusetts Department of Higher Education allows students to substitute two college preparatory electives for the two required foreign language courses.
 Although by state law students are not required to disclose a learning disability, freshman applicants who wish to receive the SAT and/or foreign language waiver, special consideration in the admission process and comprehensive academic support after enrollment, must submit a copy of complete diagnostic testing (psycho-educational assessment).

 Diagnostic testing, which includes both a cognitive and an achievement test, should have been administered within the last three years.
 Preferred tests include the WAIS-III or WAIS-IV (cognitive tests) together with any achievement test used by your school system, OR the complete Woodcock Johnson Psycho-Educational Battery (comprised of both cognitive and achievement tests).
 All diagnostic materials received will be kept confidential and will be used only within guidelines of the Americans with Disabilities Act and Section 504 of the Rehabilitation Act of 1973.

 Applicants who submit a reflective personal statement and two academic recommendations will receive preferential review.
 Applicants are also strongly encouraged to submit the most recent IEP or 504 plan.
 Freshman applicants may be required to interview with the staff of the Learning Disabilities Program.